EmergentBehavior/chizer/README.md

 procedure

-0.pointer=start of data
+1. pointer=start of data

-1.calculate x^2 for 32 bytes from pointer.
+2. calculate x^2 for 32 bytes from pointer.

-2.if x^2>512, number of suspecious chunks++
+3. if x^2>512, number of suspecious chunks++

-3.set pointer to next 32 bytes, and go procedure 1 until pointer<end of data.
+4. set pointer to next 32 bytes, and go procedure 1 until pointer<end of data.

-4.if number ofsuspecious chunks>=5, file is not encrypted.
+5. if number ofsuspecious chunks>=5, file is not encrypted.

 ## Evaluation
 1.First I used http://www.fourmilab.ch/random/ to files that created by https://github.com/Storj/RandomIO,